The Jewelry Desk

 Mejuri Bold Hoops Medium — 14k Yellow Gold

 30mm, solid 14k, about 2.4 grams per pair.
 The thickness is the story — roughly 3mm tube diameter reads substantial in a way most mid-priced hoops don’t.
-Hinged closure is tight and hasn’t loosened in eighteen months of daily wear on our tester.
-Sits close to the lobe rather than swinging.
-Strong all-purpose hoop.
+The hinged closure and close-to-lobe shape make it the strongest all-purpose hoop on the list; confirm hinge feel and return terms with the merchant.

 Best for